-A grievance is any complaint or dispute (other than an organization determination) expressing dissatisfaction with any aspect of the operations, activities, or behavior of a Medicare health plan, or its providers, regardless of whether remedial action is requested.
+A grievance is an expression of dissatisfaction (other than an organization determination) with any aspect of the operations, activities, or behavior of a Medicare health plan, or its providers, regardless of whether remedial action is requested.
 The enrollee must file the grievance either verbally or in writing no later than 60 days after the triggering event or incident precipitating the grievance.

 - Problems getting an appointment, or having to wait a long time for an appointment